dgyurov/termify.nvim/README.md

 `termify.nvim` is a simple plugin for Neovim, written completely in Lua.
-It provides the capability to run any script directly in your favorite editor and display the output in a disposable pop-up window.
+It provides the capability to run any script directly in your favorite editor and displays the output in a disposable pop-up window.
 Termify is customizable and allows to be extended to any scripting runtime.

 ## Table of Contents